- This event has passed.

 Ora John Reuter is Associate Professor of Political Science at the University of Wisconsin-Milwaukee and Senior Researcher at the Higher School of Economics-Moscow.
 His research focuses on authoritarian regimes, political institutions, and voting behavior, with a particular emphasis on contemporary Russian politics.
 He is the author of The Origins of Dominant Parties: Building Authoritarian Institutions in Post-Soviet Russia (2017, CUP) and his recent articles have been published in the American Political Science Review, Journal of Politics, World Politics, Comparative Political Studies, Comparative Politics, and Post-Soviet Affairs, among others.
 He is co-PI of the NSF-funded 2021 Russian Election Study.

 This event will be held in person and will be open to NYU affiliates only.
+Non NYU-affiliates may tune in via Zoom.

 This event is co-hosted by the Jordan Center, and is part of the NYU Politics Department’s Comparative Politics Speaker Series.